GradientSpaces/respace/README.md

 python ./src/preprocessing/3d-front/scale_assets.py
 ```

 Finally, we need to pre-compute and cache the embeddings and size properties for the asset calog so the sampling engine can work with this cache.
-You can use an existing version of this cache that we provide as part of this repository, assuming no modification to the asset catalog has been taken.
-You will need Git LFS for this, which, if installed correctly, should fetch the file automatically.
-Make sure the file is located under ```./data/metadata/model_info_3dfuture_assets_embeds.pickle``` as is ~174MB.
+You can use an existing version of this cache, assuming no modification to the asset catalog has been taken.
+The file is available here: <a href="https://drive.google.com/file/d/1T-4cwzNrR2MAAPyxsHrcNhNHh4HXc4vY/view?usp=sharing">https://drive.google.com/file/d/1T-4cwzNrR2MAAPyxsHrcNhNHh4HXc4vY/view?usp=sharing</a>.
+Make sure the file is located under ```./data/metadata/model_info_3dfuture_assets_embeds.pickle``` and is ~174MB.
 If you want to run the cache compilation from scratch, you can run:

 ```bash
 python ./src/preprocessing/3d-front/06_compute_embeds.py